abeyyoseph/OtherProjects/BreastCancerClassificationCNN/README.md

 - F1 Score: 0.6814

 ## Summary
 The CNN achieved good general performance, with better recall on cancer and higher precision on benign.
-Weighted loss and data augmentation were crucial.
+Weighted loss and data augmentation proved to be crucial for performance improvements.
+Due to the large dataset and resource constraints, training was limited to 10 epochs.
 Future improvements may include threshold tuning, focal loss, or fine-tuning the learning rate scheduler to adapt more dynamically.